 To get more information about it, check the Roles section.

 The authors section gives you a list of git users that commit code to checked repositories.

 The surface tab gives more information about the Target of Evaluation (ToE).
-This ToE is the result of repositories, environments and languages specified in the scope roots section.
+This ToE is the result of repositories, environments and languages specified in the scope in roots section.

 - Roots: Git repositories where you version the application’s source code.